Participants and Faculty in the Leadership Institute in New York City

 Thinking deeply and creatively about Holocaust and Social Justice Education

-Participants in the 2016 Leadership Institute in New York City work collaboratively on their vision of best practice.
+Participants at the Leadership Institute in New York City work collaboratively on their vision of best practice.

 Colleagues from across the United States gathered to reconnect and learn about upcoming projects in their schools and communities. [...continue]